 What causes opioid withdrawal?

 Extended use of opioids can alter the way nerve receptors work.
 These receptors that are present in the brain become dependent on the medication to function correctly.
-People using these drugs for long periods become physically sick if they abruptly stop consuming it.
+People using these drugs for long periods become physically sick if they abruptly stop consuming them.
 The sudden occurrence of undesirable symptoms indicates a person’s physical or psychological dependence on this drug.
-The withdrawal symptoms are the body’s response to the lack of opioid in the system.
+The withdrawal symptoms are the body’s response to the lack of opioids in the system.

 When people use opioid pain medications for a prolonged time, their body becomes opioid-tolerant, meaning that they require more and more of the medication to achieve the same effect after a particular time.
 It can be dangerous as with the increase in the dosage, the risk of an accidental and fatal overdose also increases.

 The withdrawal symptoms also make it hard for a person to recover from opioid addiction.
-People addicted to these drugs keeps on consuming them to prevent experiencing the withdrawal symptom, which results in more extended use worsening the addiction even further.
+People addicted to these drugs keep on consuming them to prevent experiencing the withdrawal symptom, which results in more extended use worsening the addiction even further.

 What are the symptoms of opioid withdrawal?

 The opioid withdrawal symptoms a person experience depends on the level of withdrawal they are facing.
 Various factors can also influence how long someone experiences withdrawal symptoms.
 The intensity and duration of withdrawal symptoms vary from person to person, and not everyone feels the same effects.

 The typical withdrawal symptoms progression timeline looks like the following:

 The early symptoms occur in the first 24 hours once you stop consuming the medicine; these include: